BerenMillidge/ConvolutionalVAE/README.md

 # ConvolutionalVAE
-Getting a convolutional variational to work with Flux on the GPU
+Getting a convolutional variational to work with Flux on the GPU.